TIPT Bull Call Spread Strategy

 Frequently asked questions

-A bull call spread on TIPT is the bull call spread strategy applied to TIPT (stock).
+- A bull call spread on TIPT is the bull call spread strategy applied to TIPT (stock).
 The strategy is structurally moderately bullish: A bull call spread buys an at-the-money call and sells an out-of-the-money call at a higher strike for defined risk and defined reward bounded by the strike width.
-With TIPT stock trading near $16.66, the strikes shown on this page are snapped to the nearest listed TIPT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TIPT stock at $18.11 on the most recent close, the strikes shown on this page are snapped to the nearest listed TIPT chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the TIPT bull call spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the TIPT bull call spread priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current TIPT market-implied 1-standard-deviation expected move is approximately 8.66%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The TIPT market-implied 1-standard-deviation expected move in the same options snapshot is approximately 87.87%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.